 Todd Tuten has extensive congressional and private-sector experience including the development and implementation of substantive policies and strategies on a broad range of legislative and regulatory matters, with a particular focus on health care.
 Mr. Tuten is actively engaged in the debate on proposals to strengthen Medicare, Medicaid and the nation’s health care system.
-He works closely with congressional leaders, senior agency officials and key advocates to advance clients’ objectives in the context of related legislation, including implementation of the Affordable Care Act.
+He works closely with congressional leaders, senior agency officials and key advocates to advance clients’ objectives in the context of related legislation and regulations.

 Practice & Background

 Mr. Tuten plays an active role in the firm’s representation of major health care clients.
 He has worked successfully with diverse coalitions of health care providers, medical professionals, patient advocates and other stakeholders to ensure Medicare and Medicaid payment equity, to promote coverage of essential services, and to preserve access to pharmaceuticals, medical devices and other innovative treatments.

 Mr. Tuten previously served as director of public policy for the American Academy of Actuaries in Washington D.C., where he led efforts to develop options for policy makers seeking to implement a federal terrorism risk reinsurance program.
 He also served as chief of staff to Rep. Michael Bilirakis (R-FL), former chair of the House Energy and Commerce Committee’s Health Subcommittee.
 In that capacity, he developed and advanced legislative proposals to protect children’s health, to promote quality health care and to expand prescription drug coverage for seniors.